JustinHoyt/sdl_ios_guides/docs/Uploading Files and Graphics/index.md

 ```

 ### Batch File Uploads
-If you want to upload a bunch of files at once, you can use the `SDLFileManager`s batch upload methods.
+If you want to upload a group of files, you can use the `SDLFileManager`'s batch upload methods.
 Once all of the uploads have completed you will be notified if any of the uploads failed.
-If desired, you can also track the progression of each file in the batch .
+If desired, you can also track the progress of each file in the group.

 #### Objective-C
 ```objc